 can be a part of your group's media strategy.
 For more information,

-refer to the Media - Preparing a Winning Strategy section of the Marketing, Media and Post Centre.
+refer to the Media - Preparing a Winning Strategy section of the Media & Marketing Centre.